elliottmckee/web-personal/src/content/blog/meatrocket.md

 ## Post-processing
 I am going to skip most of the CFD-solver/setup specific shenanigans.
 Partially because I believe in you, but mostly because I am running low on time to write this.
+Feel free to reach out to me with questions on one of my linked socials.

 But I ran these simulations with "cold-wall" boundary conditions.
 As in, the temperature of the nosecone tip was always 300 Kelvin in the sims.
 This will come up later.
 And I also ran everything turbulent.